Texas congregants hold memorial on first Sunday since mass church shooting

-SUTHERLAND SPRINGS, Texas — Surviving members of the First Baptist Church of Sutherland Springs, Texas, gathered as a congregation Sunday for the first time since a massacre took 26 of their fellow parishioners' lives a week ago.
+SUTHERLAND SPRINGS, Texas — Surviving members of First Baptist Church of Sutherland Springs gathered as a congregation Sunday for the first time since a massacre took 26 of their fellow parishioners' lives a week ago.

 Organizers of the memorial service said they'd first planned to gather inside a local community center, but soon realized there wasn’t enough room for the hundreds of people who planned to attend — so they moved the event to a local baseball park.

-A steady drizzle fell as grief-stricken churchgoers prayed quietly or hugged each other, according to the AP.
-Other churches provided prayer cloths and small wooden crosses while mental health organizations provided tissues and therapy dogs.
+A steady drizzle fell as grief-stricken churchgoers prayed quietly or hugged one another, according to the AP.
+Other churches provided prayer cloths and small wooden crosses, while mental health organizations provided tissues and therapy dogs.

-Pastor Frank Pomeroy, who heads First Baptist Church, led the service on Sunday — even though his daughter Annabelle was one of the victims.
+The church's pastor, Frank Pomeroy, whose daughter, Annabelle, was one of the victims, led the service.
 Her funeral is scheduled for Monday.

-"I say we choose light," Pomeroy told the crowd of more than 500 mourners.
+"I say we choose light," Pomeroy told the mourners.
 "Not the darkness that the gunman did."

 Related: Grandmother Died Shielding Grandson During Texas Church Shooting